dsckazam/BalizStealer/README.md

 # Raanzor Stealer ⚡️

-**Baliz Stealer** is an advanced information gathering tool built in Python with a sleek CustomTkinter GUI.
+**Raanzor Stealer** is an advanced information gathering tool built in Python with a sleek CustomTkinter GUI.
 It collects various sensitive data and sends results via a configurable webhook.

 ---